 - Meditation and spiritual reading time

 Our Catholic Identity can be witnessed beyond the classroom in our community worship and participation in the sacraments and paraliturgical services through out the year.
 A wide variety of liturgical services and activities that are consistent with the school’s mission and philosophy are implemented by the professional staff to actively engage students.
-Such liturgies and paraliturgical services include student body Mass at least two times a month, Family Mass once a month, Reconciliation services twice a year, and seasonal prayer services such as Blessing of the Animals, living rosary, Advent morning assemblies, and Stations of the Cross.
+Such liturgies and paraliturgical services include student body Mass at least two times a month, Family Mass once a month, Reconciliation services twice a year, and seasonal prayer services such as Blessing of the Animals, Advent and Lenten-themed morning assemblies, and Stations of the Cross.

 Community Service and Social Justice